Opportunities in Spice Industry: India has always prioritized its spice export trade on turmeric, black pepper, and Indian chilies.

 Find the Best Idea for Yourself With our Startup Selector Tool

-The next spice revolution of India is now a possibility with the expert guidance of NPCS, government assistance and support, and the collaboration and partnership with farmers for entrepreneurs in India to create high-quality spice based businesses.
+The next spice revolution of India is possible because of expert guidance from NPCS, government support, and partnerships between India’s farmers and spice entrepreneurs to develop new, high-quality spice businesses-Opportunities in Spice Industry.

 Opportunities in Spice Industry: Frequently Asked Questions

-High-margin and export potential spices include celery, exotic herbs, oleoresins, spice extracts, and fortified blends (Opportunities in Spice Industry).
+The high-value and high export spices are celery, exotic herbs, oleoresins, spice extracts, and fortified blends (Opportunities in Spice Industry).

 Q4.
-What are the compulsory certifications for spice exports?
+Which are the mandatory export certifications for spices?